alan-palacios/pixel-art-generator/README.md

 ## Presets

 In case you want a quick result you can select one of the presets for:
+- Islands
+- Single Island
+- Galaxy
+- Moss
+- Cloud
+- Candy
-- Terrain
+- Explosion
-- Starry Sky
+- Cave wall

 ## Noise Settings